AloizioMacedo/smartfit-study/README.md

 > If the user marked a time slot X, then an entry should be showed
 > as long as X intersects any interval of hours of any schedule of that entry.

-However, with this interpretation, the filter ends up being useless: any selection of "morning", "afternoon" or "evening" gives the same entries.
+The code implements this implementation we just described.

-The other filter (the one about showing closed units) does something, even though it is very minor, as only three units seem to be closed in the provided file.
+The other filter (the one about showing closed units) has very minor impact, as only three units seem to be closed in the provided file.